graphql-java-generator/graphql-maven-plugin-project/README.md

 * __merge__ allows to generate a GraphQL schema file, based on the source GraphQL schemas.
 It can be used to merge several GraphQL schema files into one file, or to reformat the schema files.
     * You'll find all the details [on this page](https://graphql-maven-plugin-project.graphql-java-generator.com/graphql-maven-plugin/merge-mojo.html)

-### The full project documentation

-The [Full documentation](https://graphql-maven-plugin-project.graphql-java-generator.com/) is [available here](https://graphql-maven-plugin-project.graphql-java-generator.com/) , for both the Gradle and the Maven plugin.

 ## Aim of this project